dallasmcgroarty/gateb-task/README.md

     - file input only accepts .jpg,.jpeg,.png, and .gif
   - duplicate sku used
     - will override the current data in localstroge associated with that key

+- limitations
+  - using localstorage will only allow a few products to be stored before it runs out of memory, most likely from the image data